cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- KCL 2.x (supports shared and enhanced fan-out consumer)

 ##### Shard Splitting
-- used to cinrease the stream capacity
+- used to increase the stream capacity
 - used to divide a "hot shard"
 - old shard is closed and will be deleted once the data is expired
 - no automatic scaling in kinesis